About Me

 The Early Years

 I had a model railroad for as long as I can remember as a kid.
-I started with an O-27 railroad, along with some Marx O-scale equipment that was my grandfathers.
+I started with an O-27 railroad, along with some Marx O-scale equipment that was my grandfather's.
 My first layout was up and running before second grade, probably started around first grade (6 years old).
-I remember where it was in the house, but nothing beyond that.
+I remember where it was in the house, but not much beyond that.
 I'm trying to see if I can find some pictures of it.
-I suspect that it was O-scale but I honestly don't remember.
-I'm still working on digging up some pictures to confirm this.
+I had a nice Lionel Lehigh Valley diesel (we lived in New Jersey).

 The layout, as can be expected, was a mix of everything.
 Our first HO equipment was a combination Christmas present for me and my brother Brad.
-He received a B&O cab unit and several Athearn passenger cars.
+He received a B&O F-unit and several Athearn passenger cars.
 I received a Sante Fe Road switcher, and several freight cars.
 Brad ended up not being all that interested.
 I don't really remember him playing with the trains at all.
+But I spent a lot of time up until we moved just after high school working on it.

 The rolling stock and locomotives consisted of all sorts of road names and eras.
 This included steam, diesels, and a couple of trolleys (including a european-style trolley) all running on the same mainline.
 Most of the motive power was Atlas, and as far as I can tell, all of the rolling stock was Tyco.